nisargjhaveri/WikiSearch/README.md

 WikiSearch - IRE mini-project
 ================

-> Sorry, not really good README. :'(

-> Also, please note that project is dead!
+> Please note that project is dead!
 It was a course project and I never touched it again.

 What is it?
 -----------